Are you making the most of LinkedIn for boosting the visibility of yourself and your business?

 Content with compelling visuals gets 94% more views.
 Images can help boost your perceived trustworthiness as well as your brand image.

-Multimedia element are also great for spicing up your pages and profiles.
-In a world with so much readily-available content, it helps to be able to stand out above all the words.
+Multimedia elements are also great for spicing up your pages and profiles.
+In a world with so much readily-available content, it helps to be able to stand out from all the words.